-Entry Requirements: Satisfactory performance in 11 MUS, 11 CMU or 11 MCT.
-Students must have learnt a musical instrument or voice for at least three years, and be prepared to continue lessons either privately or through the itinerant system.
+Entry Requirements: Satisfactory completion of 11 CMU, 11 MUS, 11 MCT or successful interview/audition with the Director of Music.
+Students must be prepared to attend instraumental lessons either privately or through the itinerant system.
 If learning privately, confirmation from the tutor will be required.
 Any style of music performance is acceptable, eg jazz, rock, classical etc. They will also choose between solo or group performance.

-CREDITS AVAILABLE LEVEL 2 Internal Achievement Standards 14-16 External Achievement Standards 4 Internal Unit Standards 6 Total Credits 24-26
+CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 10-12 External Achievement Standards 4 Internal Unit Standards 8 Total Credits 22-24